US woman jailed after tweet called insulting to Zimbabwe ruler

 Story highlights

-- Martha O'Donovan, 25, is first to be prosecuted since creation of cybersecurity ministry
+- Martha O'Donovan is first to be prosecuted since creation of cybersecurity ministry

 - American denies accusation of subversion, must apply for bail at Zimbabwe's Hight Court